Understanding Bird's-Eye View of Road Semantics using an Onboard Camera: The Proposed Method

-This process allows us to generate BEV transformation of our image plane features and heatmaps, as shown in the middle part of Figure \ref{fig:temporal_agg}.
-Using the temporal warping function the backbone features are transformed into $N$ extended BEV girds with dimension $N\times H''/8\times W''/8\times F$, where $F$ is the number of features, 256 for the Deeplabv3+ Backbone.
-Similarly, temporal the static heatmaps get transformed into $N$ extended BEV girds with dimension $N\times H''/8\times W''/8\times C_S$.
-For the object decoder where only one frame is processed, the estimates are mapped to a $1\times H''/8\times W''/8\times C_S$ grid.
-Note that, the extended BEV field-of-view enables the network to infuse information from the periphery into the target field-of-view.
+This process lets us generate BEV transformation of our image plane features and heatmaps, as shown in the middle part of Fig.~\ref{fig:temporal_agg}.
+Using the temporal warping function the backbone features are transformed into $N$ extended BEV girds with dimension $N\times H''/8\times W''/8\times F$, where $F$ is the number of features.
+Similarly, static heatmaps are transformed into $N$ extended BEV girds with dimension $N\times H''/8\times W''/8\times C_S$.
+For the object decoder where only one frame is processed, the estimates are mapped to a $1\times H''/8\times W''/8\times C_O+1$ grid.
+Note that, the extended BEV FOV enables the network to infuse information from the periphery into the target FOV.

-\paragraph{Aggregation.}To process the BEV with a common decoder we use \textbf{symmetric aggregation} to combine the temporally warped features.
-Since this aggregation should be independent of the order of input frames, we use symmetric functions, mainly max or mean aggregation.
-Thus, after the performing the symmetric aggregation, we have three extended BEV grids: object heatmap, aggregated static heatmap, and aggregated image features.
+\paragraph{Aggregation} To process the BEV with a common decoder we use \textbf{symmetric aggregation} to combine the temporally warped features.
+Since this aggregation should be independent of the order and number of input frames, we use symmetric functions, mainly max or mean aggregation.
+Thus, after performing the symmetric aggregation, we have three extended BEV grids: the object heatmap, the aggregated static heatmap, and the aggregated image features.
 To give the network more context about the current frame we also add the warped features of the current frame.
 Concatenating the four feature maps gives us our \textbf{temporal aggregated BEV feature maps} which we process with a BEV decoder to generate all BEV segmentations.

-Since warping of the image plane is only valid in the the FOV of the camera, all BEV processing is done using \textbf{FOV masking}.
+Since warping of the image plane is only valid in the FOV of the camera, all BEV processing is done using \textbf{FOV masking}.
 Thus, after the features or heatmaps are warped to the BEV we mask them with the corresponding FOV mask.
 This also holds for our symmetric aggregation which is only performed if a pixel is in the FOV.
-More precisely let $B_n$ be the FOV mask of the $n$-th frame, then a max aggregation of $N$ feature maps/heatmaps $P_n$ is defined as,
+More precisely let $B_n$ be the FOV mask of the $n$-th frame, then a max aggregation of the $N$ feature maps/heatmaps $P_n$ is defined as,

 where $X_{ij}$ is the max aggregated feature at the position $i,j$.